-3. To help correct the situation within our profession, the Social Service 3.
-To help correct the situation within their own profession, the Social Service Department is providing in-hospital rehabilitation training for students in welfare and social service courses.
+3. To help correct the situation within their own profession, the Social Service Department is providing in-hospital rehabilitation training for students in welfare and social service courses.
 During the past two years five students from welfare courses at technical schools in Brandon and Winnipeg have received three months of training in the department.
 Plans are afoot to provide similar internships for undergraduate social service students at the University of Manitoba.